 - Raising the retirement age is always on the table.
 Proposals range from age 67 to age 70.
 The result – working longer means higher tax revenue.

 - Lowering the COLA by using a different CPI measurement.
 Another proposal eliminates COLAs for higher-income recipients.

 - Reducing benefits for higher wage earners.
 It isn't clear what level of income that is.

 These are all reasonable proposals.
 Time will tell which, if any, get implemented.

-This isn't the first time we've been in this situation.
+That isn't the first time we've been in this situation.
 Congress has always acted before a catastrophe arrives.
 Even with the current congressional dysfunction, I see no reason that won't happen again.
 No Congressperson or Senator wants to be known as someone who voted against fixing Social Security.
 It would be political suicide.
-Being in the office is just too good of a gig to let a bad decision on Social Security get them voted out of office.
+Being in the office is just too good of a gig to let a wrong decision on Social Security get them voted out of office.

 Social Security offers a lifetime, inflation-adjusted income stream that you can't outlive.
 You've paid for it during your working years.
 There's no reason to believe you won't receive the promised benefits.
 Taking benefits early for fear of the funds not being available could be a costly mistake.
 If you need it for financial reasons, that's another story.
 By all means, take it.

 Though there's no guarantee, I believe Congress will act to shore up the trust fund and preserve this great program.
 Is everyone going to be happy with the changes made?
 Not likely.
 As with any legislation, some will like it.
 Some will not.
 However, I cannot imagine a situation where Congress would eliminate a program that currently pays over 61 million people (voters) benefits.

 Here are some other useful resources you should check out: